jackdewinter/pymarkdown/readme.md

 is a specific set of conditions that trigger the reporting of a violation when those conditions occur.
 A `rule plugin` is the Python class and Python file in which the `rule` is supplied to the PyMarkdown application.
-Our goal is to not use these phrases interchangeably, but that is not always the case.
+Our goal is to try to not use these phrases interchangeably, but we are only human.
 If we do mess up and use the wrong phase, we do apologize.

 Note that the initial set of rules are modelled after the 42 rules provided by David Anson's [Markdown Lint](https://github.com/markdownlint/markdownlint)